Know Your Rights When Holiday Travel Goes Wrong

 Flight delays, cancellations, lost luggage and other perennial problems can throw a big wrench into travel plans all year long.
-Airlines received 1,886 consumer complaints this past August alone, for example, according to the U.S. Department of Transportation, and nearly 177,000 incidents of lost, damaged or mishandled baggage were reported.
-Through the first half of this year, more than 29,000 passengers were bumped from flights by U.S. airlines due to overselling.
+Airlines received 1,576 consumer complaints just in September 2017, for example, according to the U.S. Department of Transportation, and over 100,000 incidents of lost, damaged or mishandled baggage were reported.
+In July through September alone, more than 74,000 passengers were bumped from flights by U.S. airlines due to overselling.
 And more than one-fifth of flights fail to arrive on time.

 Yikes!
 And when you consider that long-distance travel typically increases by 23% during the winter holidays, it’s understandable why frustration levels can run so high.

 Before you even head to the airport, you should know your passenger rights.
 The DOT routinely revises the airline passengers’ “bill of rights”—rules for oversold flights, delayed/canceled flights and other travel mishaps.
 An updated version is posted online.